roshiajin-kunai/sakkamade.github.io/pages/about.markdown

 {: class="with-indent"}

 The design for this website made in `HTML` by me entirely from a scratch, with following adjustment of it to _Jekyll_.
-Influenced by a theme that I used in my previous blog at _WordPress_ and many of other web-sites that I have visited.
+Influenced by a theme that I used in my previous blog at _WordPress_ and a great deal of other web-sites that I have visited.

 #### Services for Translation